the2dl/SSDT/README.md

  Stupid Simple Detection Testing

 ## Description
-This tool is an extremely basic implementation of running commands on endpoints to help trigger your command line based detections.
+This tool is an extremely basic implementation of running commands on endpoints to help trigger your command line based detections and storing them in a database to see what was run and make sure it's not failing.

+It also allows for historical views, and simple deletion capabilities to clear out your test queues.

 ## Installation
 Signup for the free tier of Supabase at https://supabase.com/database